 The ARM allows you to add a single group of routing servers.
 The ARM also allows you to add multiple groups of ARM Routers with a policy between them.
 This may be necessary when an ARM deployment is geographically distributed.
-ARM customers in circumstances like this prefer having (for example) one of the group of the nearest ARM Routers with Round Robin policy and to switch to another group of ARM Routers in case all the nearest ARM Routers fail (or become inaccessible).
-Customers can configure an ARM Routing Servers Group with internal policies (within a group) and external policies (between groups).
+ARM customers in circumstances like this prefer having (for example) one of the group of the nearest ARM Routers with Round Robin

-To add a Routing Servers Group:
+➤ To add a Routing Servers Group: